w3f/polkadot-wiki/docs/learn/learn-staking.md

 ## How many Validators does Polkadot have?

-Polkadot currently has <RPC network="polkadot" path="query.staking.validatorCount" defaultValue={297}/> validators.
+{{ polkadot: Polkadot currently has <RPC network="polkadot" path="query.staking.validatorCount" defaultValue={297}/> validators :polkadot }}.
 The top bound on the number of validators has not been determined yet, but should only be limited by the bandwidth strain of the network due to peer-to-peer message passing.
 The estimate of the number of validators that Polkadot will have at maturity is around 1000.
-Kusama, Polkadot's canary network, currently has 900 validator slots in the active set.
+{{ polkadot: Kusama, Polkadot's canary network, currently has <RPC network="kusama" path="query.staking.validatorCount" defaultValue={1000}/> validator slots in the active set. :polkadot }}

 ## Resources